Telemedicine Company Owner Charged in $44 Million Scheme

 David Santana, the owner of Conclave Media and Nationwide Health Advocates, has been charged and has agreed to plead guilty in connection with a $44 million telemedicine fraud scheme involving medically unnecessary durable medical equipment (DME), including orthotics such as back and knee braces, and genetic tests.
 According to the charging documents, Santana entered into business relationships with telemarketing companies that generated leads by targeting Medicare beneficiaries.
 The telemarketers then allegedly paid Conclave and Nationwide on a per-order basis to generate orders for DME and genetic testing for these beneficiaries.
 To arrange for these orders to be signed, Santana allegedly worked with medical staffing companies to find doctors and nurses who were willing to review and sign prepopulated orders, typically without any contact with the beneficiaries.
 Read a story from mHealthIntelligence and a Department of Justice press release.

 SMP Resource Center products often contain links to copyrighted material.
-The SMP Resource Center is providing these links as a convenience and for informational purposes in our efforts to report and educate on Medicare fraud; they do not constitute a guarantee, endorsement, or approval by SMP of any of the information available on the external site.
+These informational links are provided for convenience and informational purposes to educate; they do not constitute a guarantee, endorsement, or approval by the SMP of the information available on any linked external site.
 SMP bears no responsibility for the accuracy, legality, or content of the external site or for that of subsequent links.
-If you have any questions or concerns about the links provided, please contact the SMP Center at nliebau@smpresource.org.
+If you have any questions, please email info@smpresource.org.